- Students should be respectful and obedient towards all members of the staff, both inside

 – During class suspension period, all tests, examinations and extracurricular activities will be postponed or cancelled.

 – When the temperature is 38°C or above and 3°C or below, classes are suspended all day.

 - Students should be punctual.
 They are expected to arrive at the school at least ten minutes before lessons commence.

-- Late-comers should get and fill in a “Late-admission” slip at the reception office.
+- Late-comers should fill in a “Late-admission” slip at the reception office.
 When entering the classroom, they should present it to the teacher on duty.
 Tardiness in excess of 15 minutes will be considered as absence for one period.

 Leave of absence and sick leave

 - If a student cannot attend lessons because of sickness or emergency, parents should inform School through our school-based e-Platform.
 A medical certificate can be uploaded or handed in to the class teacher when returning to school.
 If the student takes a sick leave for two days or more, a medical certificate must be presented.

 - If necessary, apart from filling in the absent notice, students should also submit a letter signed by parents/guardians, stating the reason for and length of the absence.